+Track for track, player for player - this is one of the great rock albums of all time - though hardly recognized as such.
+And it arrived following a major personnel upheaval and the release of two iconic slabs -Machine Head and Made In Japan (both in 1972)- which would have certified any band's place in history.
 Blackmore was at the top of his game.
-Lord and Paice were brilliant (as usual).
-The vocal tandem of Coverdale and Hughes was a defining moment in metal.
-And the songs were among the best in Purple's sanctified canon.
-Glenn Hughes’ bass playing – as the title implies, was incendiary.
-The Voice of Rock's title track contrapuntal riffage: his soulful charisma which bolsters “Sail Away,” “Might Just Take Your Life;” his dense grooves on “Mistreated,” “What’s Goin’ On Here,” You Fool No One,” and the rumbling underpin of “A 200” – all set a benchmark.
+Lord and Paice were brilliant as usual.
+The Coverdale - Hughes choral duopoly was a defining moment in the genre.
+And the songs stand among the best in Purple's sanctified canon.
+Dig Glenn's contrapuntal passages on the title track; his soulful temperament on “Sail Away,” “Might Just Take Your Life;” his dense grooves on “Mistreated,” “What’s Goin’ On Here,” You Fool No One,” and the rumbling riffage of “A 200."